Office of Strategic Services: Civilian

+Military

-OSS soldiers were primarily inducted from the United States Armed Forces.
-Among the few foreign nationals were Prince Serge Obolensky and other displaced people from the former czarist Russia.
+OSS military personnel, including soldiers, commandos, and frogmen were primarily inducted from the United States Armed Forces.
+These recruits came from all branches; the Army, Marines, Navy, and especially vital to maritime successes were its members from the Coast Guard.
+Among the hundreds of foreign nationals in its ranks were Prince Serge Obolensky and other displaced people from the former czarist Russia.

-Donovan sought independent thinkers, saying.
-"I'd rather have a young lieutenant with enough guts to disobey a direct order than a colonel too regimented to think for himself."
+Donovan sought independent thinkers, saying: "I'd rather have a young lieutenant with enough guts to disobey a direct order than a colonel too regimented to think for himself."
 Seeking intelligent, quick-witted people who could think out-of-the box, he chose them from all walks of life, backgrounds, without distinction to culture or religion.
 Inspired by Britain's Special Operations Executive, he had clinical psychologists evaluate OSS candidates, including at Station S in northern Virginia near today's Dulles International Airport, whose records describe a quest for independent thought, effective intelligence, and interpersonal skills.
 In months, he formed an organization that soon rivalled Great Britain's Secret Intelligence Service.

 Major league baseball player Moe Berg of the Boston Red Sox was an OSS agent.

 One such agent was Ivy League polyglot and Jewish American baseball catcher Moe Berg, who played 15 seasons in the major leagues.
-As a Secret Intelligence agent, he was dispatched to seek information on German physicist Werner Heisenberg and his knowledge on the atomic bomb.
+As an intelligence agent, he was dispatched to seek information on German physicist Werner Heisenberg and his knowledge on the atomic bomb.
 One of the most highly decorated and flamboyant OSS soldiers was US Marine Colonel Peter Ortiz.
-Enlisting early in the war, as a French Foreign Legionnaire, he went on to join the OSS and to be the most highly decorated US Marine in the OSS during World War II.
+Enlisting early in the war as a French Foreign Legionnaire, he went on to join the OSS and to be the most highly decorated US Marine in the OSS during World War II.